starbackr-dev/health-auto-export-server/README.md

 1. Navigate to the `Dashboards` tab
 2. Select `New` and then `Import`
 3. Upload the dashboard JSON file from the `dashboard-examples` folder, or copy the JSON into the `Import via dashboard JSON model` text area
+4. You can find a full list of metrics available in [`MetricName.ts`](https://github.com/HealthyApps/health-auto-export-server/blob/4163bb5e8aa8d2cdac2a9971c164c0fa46604866/server/src/models/MetricName.ts#L1).
+These can be used in the datasource URL in order to fetch each metric from the database.

 # Troubleshooting